Meet Our Teachers:

 Skill Level: Adventurous knitters of all skill levels, though you will get more out of the class if you’ve knit a garment of some kind.
 (Baby sweaters are perfect!)

 Materials: Please bring in a few different blocked swatches for fabric discussions (optional).
-Please also take a body shape photo (if you want personalized analysis) – instructions attached
+Please also take a body shape photo (if you want personalized analysis) – instructions attached.

 *This is a two-part class, you must register for both parts